jump-dev/JuMP.jl/docs/src/manual/solutions.md

 !!! warning
-    Even if [`termination_status`](@ref) is `OPTIMAL`, some of the returned solutions may be suboptimal!
+    Even if [`termination_status`](@ref) is `OPTIMAL`, some of the returned solutions may be suboptimal.
 However, if the solver found at least one optimal solution, then `result = 1` will always return an optimal solution.
     Use [`objective_value`](@ref) to assess the quality of the remaining solutions.